PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ### Implementation Details/Notes/Constraints

 The implementation will involve extending the existing APIs and creating `NetworkPolicy` objects based on the user's API configuration.
-The operator will manage these policies according to the specifications provided in the custom resources.
+The operator will manage operand network policies according to the specifications provided in the custom resources, while the operator's own network policies will be handled by the OLM bundle.

 #### Operator Namespace Policies

 **Note:** The operator namespace is user-configurable.
 The examples below use `cert-manager-operator` as the namespace, but this should be replaced with the actual deployment namespace.
+The operator's network policies will be managed by the OLM bundle rather than by the operator itself.

 1.  **Deny All Traffic:**